GeopJr/Tuba/README.md

     libxml2-dev | 2.9.10 |
     libgee-0.8-dev | 0.8.5 |
     libsoup2.4-dev | 2.64 |
-    libgtk-3-dev | 3.22 |
+    libgtk-4-dev | 4.3.0 |
-    libhandy-1.0-dev | 1.0.0 | Will be attempted to install automatically if not present.
+    libadwaita-1.0-dev | 1.0.0-alpha2 | Will be attempted to install automatically if not present.
-    libsecret-1-dev | 0.20 | Optional.
-Used for storing accounts using Secret Service API.
+    libsecret-1-dev | 0.20 |

 2. Run `install.sh` in the project directory.
 The app will launch automatically on success.